Dealing with Stress and Overwhelm

 We live in a fast paced culture that is dominated by thinking and doing.
 Just trying to keep up with life whilst juggling work, home, social commitments and finances can be stress provoking.
 When our body perceives stress it reacts with the fight/flight survival mechanism, by activating the Sympathetic Nervous System.

-It goes like this: The brain perceives stress and sends a signal to the hypothalamus that sends, in turn, a hormone-signal to the pituitary gland, which sits just underneath the brain.
-The pituitary gland then sends a hormone-signal to the adrenal glands.
-They sit roughly on top of the kidneys and send off a number of chemical compounds into our bloodstream:
+It goes like this: When the brain perceives danger, for example you hear a loud sound, it releases a neurotransmitter, the corticotropin-releasing factor (CRF) from the hypothalamus that binds to the nearby pituitary gland, which sits just underneath the brain.
+Subsequently, the pituitary gland releases adrenocorticotropic hormone (ACTH), which travels through your body to the adrenal glands.
+Your adrenals sit roughly on top of the kidneys and they send off a number of chemical compounds into our bloodstream:

 - adrenaline (epiphrine),